brycewray/hugo-site/content/posts/2021/02/new-hugo-easier-writing.md

 **This** is bold and *this* is italicized/obliqued, and [this link](https://gohugo.io/documentation) goes to the Hugo documentation, while [this post link](/posts/2021/02/simplify-simplify/) goes to the site's recent **"Simplify, simplify”** post.
 {.yellowBox}

 In Eleventy, I enjoyed this convenience through use of the [Markdown-it-attrs plugin](https://github.com/GerHobbelt/markdown-it-attrs) for the [Markdown-it parser](https://github.com/markdown-it/markdown-it).
-In Eleventy, you essentially put together your chosen parser with whatever plugins it needs to do what you want---footnoting, "smart" punctuation, and, yes, handling styling attributes.
+In Eleventy, you essentially put together your chosen parser with whatever plugins it needs to do what you want --- footnoting, "smart" punctuation, and, yes, handling styling attributes.

 When I came back to Hugo, I figured I'd lost this convenience because Hugo's built-in Markdown parser, [goldmark](https://github.com/yuin/goldmark), is [limited to allowing attributes for only headings](https://github.com/yuin/goldmark#parser-options).[^blackFriday] I compensated by putting together [shortcodes](https://gohugo.io/content-management/shortcodes/) to insert the two classes I most frequently had used with attributes in Eleventy: the aforementioned `yellowBox` class for my "Hey-look-at-this" items and the `imgcCaption`[^oldName] class I used for captions under in-body images.
 It wasn't as convenient, but it worked:

 [^blackFriday]: You also can configure Hugo to use its previous Markdown parser, [Blackfriday](https://github.com/russross/blackfriday), but it doesn't do the attributes thing *at all*.
 Moreover, Blackfriday support in Hugo is being deprecated in the not-too-distant future.

 [^oldName]: In Eleventy, I'd called this class `lazypicturecaption` as a reference to the `lazypicture` shortcode I used in concert with lazy-loading-specific JavaScript to produce responsive images.
-In Hugo, I've dispensed with that JavaScript, using an `imgc` shortcode for responsive images (relying instead on browsers’ native lazy-loading)---hence, the different name in Hugo for what essentially is the same thing, namely a caption-styling CSS class.
+In Hugo, I've dispensed with that JavaScript, using an `imgc` shortcode for responsive images (relying instead on browsers’ native lazy-loading) --- hence, the different name in Hugo for what essentially is the same thing, namely a caption-styling CSS class.

 ```md
 {{</* imgc src="BW-holding-Kennedy-first-night__crop_1008x712.jpg" alt="Bryce Wray holds his new granddaughter, Kennedy Beck, on the night of her birth" width="1008" height="712" */>}}